 Many factors influence the quality of a country’s investment climate and overall competitiveness.
-While the appropriate set of policies are country specific, a number of global surveys and studies have been undertaken that can be helpful in understanding trends in the business and investment climates in countries, particularly with regard to competitiveness, business constraints, risk and policy uncertainty, and cost of business operations.
-While the initiatives (such as the Doing Business project of the World Bank) generally compile individual indicators into an index, for follow-up on FfDO outcomes it is more useful to examine the elements individually.
-In addition, the elements need to be viewed within the broader context of sustainable development and the integrated nature of the SDGs, including social and environmental sustainability.
+While the appropriate set of policies are country specific, a number of global surveys and studies have been undertaken that can be helpful in understanding trends in the business and investment climates in countries, such as the Enterprise Surveys and the Doing Business project of the World Bank.
+However, it is important to examine the elements of the business environment individually and view them within the broader context of sustainable development.
 For example, environmental rules, which may be aligned with the SDGs can also be viewed as impeding business.

 The Doing Business project of the World Bank Group uses questionnaires, administered primarily to legal professionals, to measure business regulations and their enforcement across 190 economies.
-Improvements in strengthening the enabling environment for private sector business and investment are reflected in the cost of starting a business, which has declined in all developing country groupings since 2004, with the greatest declines in LDCs.
-The cost of doing business includes official fees, as well as additional private fees, such as for legal or professional services if such services are required by law or commonly used in practice.
-Fees for purchasing and legalizing company books are included if these transactions are required by law.
+Improvements in strengthening the enabling environment for private sector business and investment are reflected in the cost of starting a business, which includes official fees, as well as additional private fees, such as for legal or professional services if such services are required by law or commonly used in practice.

 Before 2015, there were downward longer-term trends for all country groupings with regards to financial market development, most likely due to troubles faced by the financial sector in the wake of the world economic and financial crisis.
 However, the trends reversed in 2015.
 The gap between developed economies and the other country groupings has been decreasing over time but remains large.
 The World Economic Forum (WEF) measures financial market development through their Global Competitiveness survey, a dataset that combines executive opinion survey results and quantitative data.
 Financial market development is measured by 8 indicators, namely: availability of financial services, affordability of financial services, financing through local equity market, ease of access to loans, venture capital availability, soundness of banks, regulation of securities exchanges, legal rights index.
 The WEF’s database covers 152 economies.